 Today the number of models created and sold by independent companies far outnumbers standard plamo, and every new anime-based kit from Bandai or its few remaining competitors is quickly cannibalized and modded by exacting craftsmen who are seemingly never satisfied with mass-market products (though Bandai gains on them every year).
 Their work fills the pages of Hobby Japan, Dengeki Hobby, and plenty of other monthly journals with no end in sight.
 Yamato, of course, is a perennial favorite.

-After the 12/77 Hobby Japan, the next sign of expansion came in the Roman Album for Be Forever Yamato in October 1980.
-Presented without explanation was a full page of model photos (shown at right; click here to see an enlargement), only four of which actually came out from Bandai.
-The others were probably prototypes, but what became of them?
-To this day, it remains a mystery.
-But one thing was certain: anyone who wanted to build one of those “lost” mecha–or a better version of something from Bandai–would eventually get the chance when garage kits stormed the plamo castle in the eighties.
+After the 1977 Hobby Japan, the next sign of expansion came in the Roman Album for Be Forever Yamato in October 1980.
+It included a full page of model photos (shown at right; click here to see an enlargement), only four of which actually came out from Bandai.
+The others were wooden prototypes that mysteriously never got to market.
+But one thing was certain: anyone who wanted to build one of those “lost” mecha – or a better version of something from Bandai – would eventually get the chance when garage kits stormed the plamo castle in the eighties.

 So what’s a garage kit?
 Simply put, it’s a term that was coined for models created by small, independent companies (rather than major corporations like Bandai) that started in their garage workshops, basements, and living rooms and went on to form a significant new industry.
 To all indications, the mania began in the 70s when the “just for kids” mentality in the plamo industry gave way to a desire for increased detail, accuracy, and quality.
 It started mainly with military modelers who wanted to build obscure variants or prototypes and had to puzzle out techniques to form their own custom parts for existing kits.